 branch or tag, and you do not need to enable it at all.

 Only branches that are configured to use Autobuild push images to the Docker repository, regardless of the Autotest settings.

-Log in to Docker Cloud and select Repositories in the left navigation.
+Log in to Docker Hub and select Repositories in the top navigation.

 Select the repository you want to enable